|

 Detailed rules!

-Go on with them to La Galleria (a very noisy and very crowded bar)
+Go on with them to La Galleria (a very noisy and very crowded bar,

-for a quick nightcap – vino dulce, a pale sweet sherry-like
+– vino dulce, a pale sweet sherry-like drink – before bed.

-drink – before bed.
-It turns out that Rafa and Uli (the latter
+It turns out that Rafa and Uli (the latter being the German organiser

-being the German organiser of the tourist group) used to own the
+of the tourist group) used to own the Galleria together.

 |

-Thursday.
-First into Llanes for shopping, banks, etc. (banks will
+14.08 | Thursday.
+First into Llanes for shopping,

-be closed on Friday for a fiesta).
-After a light lunch we decide
+banks, etc. (banks will be closed on Friday for a fiesta).
+After

-that the fine weather makes a trip to the mountains worthwhile; Iris,
+a light lunch we decide that the fine weather makes a trip to the

-one of the German group, is keen to see the high Picos, too.
-Route
+mountains worthwhile; Iris, one of the German group, is keen to see

-via La Hermida (enquire about rope again – no luck).
-Heavy slow
+the high Picos, too.
+Route via La Hermida (enquire about rope again

-traffic then to Fuente Dé – only to find next available ticket
+– no luck).
+Heavy slow traffic then to Fuente Dé – only to find

-is 2½ hours later, 6pm, with little chance of getting back
+next available ticket is 2½ hours later, 6pm, with little

-down on the last car (8pm)!
-Disconsolately return down the gorge.
+chance of getting back down on the last car (8pm)!
+Disconsolately

 Nothing for it, we’ll have to go caving!
 La Fuente for a vino